retrofit-lab/ashrae-1836-rp-text-mining/README.md

 library(RDRPOSTagger)
 ```
 #### Import list of EEMs
 Import the main list of EEMs in the [eem-list-main.csv](data/eem-list-main.csv) file.
 The relative filepaths in this script follow the same directory structure as this Github repository, and it is recommended that you use this same structure.
-If you are not using RStudio, you can use `setwd()` to set the working directory to the location of the EEM list.
+You might have to use `setwd()` to set the working directory to the location of the R script.

 ```
 # Import EEM list